 - It requires accurate wind forecasting in order to schedule wind turbine servicing

-- One often overlooked issue is that periods of low wind speed might not coincide with normal work hours – it may be low wind at night or in a particular season which may require wind turbine technicians to work very long hours during low wind seasons and not have enough work during high wind periods (although there will be breakdowns to attend to).
+- One often-overlooked issue is that periods of low wind speed might not coincide with normal work hours.
+Low wind may be prevalent at night or in a particular season.
+To minimise lost production wind turbine technicians must work long hours during low wind seasons.
+They may also have insufficient work hours during high wind periods (although there will be breakdowns to attend to).

 Energy Conversion Guarantee

-The energy conversion guarantee takes the energy-based guarantee a step further and is becoming increasingly demanded by wind farm developers as a way of minimising production uncertainty and increasing the bankability of a project.
+The energy conversion guarantee takes the energy-based guarantee a step further.
+It is increasingly demanded by wind farm developers as a way of minimising production uncertainty and increasing the bankability of a project.
 The wind turbine manufacturer assumes all risk for the performance of the turbines including:

 - Wake effects

 Basically, the OEM guarantees that when the wind is blowing x m/s, the wind farm output will be y MW.
 The duration of the guarantee can be long – up to 15 years.
 The OEM assumes significant risk and must consider the level of performance degradation that will be experienced over the period of the guarantee.
 In some cases the OEM is the head EPC contractor or Joint Venture Partner.
 Here they will also assume the risk for the performance of the balance of plant, being the electrical cables and overhead lines, wind turbine transformers and substation plant (and their associated losses).

 The OEM builds this risk into the price of their wind turbines and ongoing service fees, but it affords a lower risk investment for the wind farm developer.

 At the other end of the scale is service only.
 The wind farm owner pays the service contractor a monthly per-turbine fee to service the turbines.
 The contractor charges ad-hoc work (e.g. breakdowns) at an hourly rate.
 The wind farm owner may tender (to external contractors) work associated with rectification of major component failures.